Husband dared wife, and a Sonoma County winery was born – less than a decade later, she was Winemaker of the Year.

 Dot Wine’s flagship Pinot Noir (from Dijon clone 777) hails from a vineyard owned by Lee Martinelli Jr. and his wife, Pam, in the Green Valley of Russian River Valley AVA.
 Perhaps owing to its grapes’ southern exposure, this Pinot Noir, which isn’t as earthy and somber as some from this subappellation, captivates with its floral nose, notes of dark-red fruit, and mild opulence on the finish.
 Asimont recalls 2018 as a year whose weather made it easy for winemakers to achieve the desired balance of structure and acidity.
 It shows in this delicious offering.

-Update: In late-2021, Dot released the 2019 Lolita, a frisky-out-of-the-gate wine (Asimont describes it with more colorful language) that’s got a little more of everything in the 2018 and in all the right proportions.
+Update 2021: In late 2021, Dot released the 2019 Lolita, a frisky-out-of-the-gate wine (Asimont describes it with more colorful language) that’s got a little more of everything in the 2018 and in all the right proportions.

 Tasting Ops

-Asimont and Phillips pour their wines Thursday–Sunday by appointment at the Bacchus Landing boutique producers collective in Healdsburg.
-Walk-ins are welcome as space permits.
-Dot is also among the featured wineries at Locals Tasting Room in Geyserville.
+Asimont and Phillips pour their wines Friday–Sunday at the Bacchus Landing tasting collective in Healdsburg.
+Walk-ins are welcome as space permits, but it’s best to make an appointment, which is required Monday–Thursday.

 Why go: family-run boutique winery; excellent Pinot Noir; Bacchus Landing tasting space.